JuliaQUBO/ToQUBO.jl/docs/src/manual/3-results.md

 corresponding metadata records.
 This is enough to project a full QUBO state back to original variables.
 Exact auxiliary consistency checks and repair remain encoding-specific and are not guaranteed by this metadata contract.

+Full reformulation metadata is intentionally generated on request.
+Dense models can create one metadata record per source-to-target expansion term and per constraint-encoding term, so the JSON-compatible payload may allocate gigabytes on large TSP-style formulations.
+Use the default `QUBOTools.backend(model)` path when you only need the compiled QUBO, and use `QUBOTools.backend(model; full_metadata = true)` or `ToQUBO.reformulation_metadata(JuMP.unsafe_backend(model))` when you need projection and interpretation metadata.

 ```@docs
 ToQUBO.reformulation_metadata